-f.
+e.
 Sanitary Requirements:

-- Adequate on-site waste disposal facilities shall be approved by the New Hampshire Water Supply and Pollution Control Commission.
+- 1. Adequate on-site waste disposal facilities shall be approved by the New Hampshire Department of Environmental Services.
 Individual septic systems will not be allowed in any manufactured housing park where there are two or more units per acre.
 In any event, all systems must be approved by the State. - 2.
 Each lot within the manufactured housing park shall be provided with at least a 3" diameter sewer connection.
 The sewer connection shall be provided with suitable fittings, so that a watertight connection can be made between the manufactured home drain and the sewer connection.
 Such connections shall be constructed so that they can be closed when not linked to a manufactured home and shall be trapped in such a manner as to maintain them in an odor-free condition. - 3.
 All manufactured housing park operators must provide suitable refuse containers conveniently located throughout the park providing easy accessibility to all tenants.
 These refuse containers must be of such design as to be rodent-free and not to create a health hazard.
 Refuse must be picked up not less than twice weekly by the park operator.

-g.
+f.
 Water Supply:

 - 1. Public water supply is that water which is supplied to the residents as a municipal service of the town. - 2.
 Private Water supply is that water which is supplied to the residents of a park by a private concern or operator, or by an individual for his own use. - 3.
 In the absence of a public water supply and when water must be provided by a park operator, a well must be driven and the water must be tested pure for human consumption.
 This well must be capable of supplying four hundred twenty-five (425) gallons per day per single-family unit in any park at a minimum pressure of 30 psi. - 4.
-In any park where there will be more than ten (10) housing units or fraction thereof.
+In any park where there will be more than ten (10) housing units confined in an area of less than five (5) acres, one (1) fire hydrant will be installed for each ten (10) housing units or fraction thereof.

-h.
+g.
 Facilities:

 - 1. Each lot shall have water and sewage connections. - 2.
 An electrical entrance supplying at least 220 volts, 100 amps shall be provided for each lot.
 The installation shall comply with all national electric codes.
-Such electrical outlets shall be weatherproof. - 3.
-Liquefied petroleum gas shall not be used at individual lots unless the containers are properly connected by copper or other suitable metallic tubing.
+Such electrical outlets shall be weatherproof.

+- 3. Liquefied petroleum gas shall not be used at individual lots unless the containers are properly connected by copper or other suitable metallic tubing.
 Liquefied petroleum gas cylinders, connecting tubing and regulating devices shall be securely fastened in-place. - 4.
 Fuel oil containers shall be properly connected.
-Racks to hold such containers shall be of a design, which will prevent tipping or accidental overturning.
+Racks to hold such containers shall be of a design that which will prevent tipping or accidental overturning.

-i.
+h.
 Roads and Streets:

 - 1. All roads within a park shall have a base of not less than twelve (12) inches of bank gravel with two (2) inches of compacted asphalt as finished surface.
 The minimum surface shall be twenty (20) feet in width.
 Main entrances and exits to a park will have a paved surface on not less than thirty (30) feet in width. - 2.
 All streets shall be graded and proper drainage shall be installed. - 3.
 Streetlights shall be provided for each five lots exclusive of park entrances and exits. - 4.
 Electric, telephone and other transmission or utility lines shall be installed underground per specifications of public companies involved. - 5.
-Plans for road and streets must be approved by the Planning Board before a license can be issued.
+Plans for road and streets must be approved by the Planning Board before a permit can be issued.

-j.
+i.
 General Requirements: